 How long it will take.
-This is determined by size of tree, obstacles, and access.
+This is determined by the size of the tree, obstacles, and access to the tree.
 Is it next to the driveway in your front yard?
-Or through the dog kennel, around the garden and leaning over the greenhouse?
+Or through the dog kennel, around the garden, and leaning over the greenhouse?

 Who's cleaning it up.
 Clean-up adds extra time and equipment to the job.
 There can also be off-site costs such as trucking and dump fees.

 Single Tree Removal

 The average price for a single tree removal without stump grinding is about $550.
 This includes everything from small trees starting around $200 up to massive cottonwood trees that could cost several thousand dollars for one tree.

 If one tree costs $300, (for example a 12" diameter, 40 ft tall birch), 4 trees of the same size and difficulty should be about $800, not $1200.
 Quantitative discounts reduce the average price per tree.

 Our minimum charge for stump grinding service is $150.
 This would cover about a 16” diameter front yard stump, or possibly several small stumps.
 Factor in size and difficulty, (i.e. access, surface roots, rocks, etc.) and the price could increase.

 There is typically a substantial quantitative discount when grinding multiple stumps.
 Grinding 20 backyard spruce stumps, for example, might be about $600, or $30 a piece.
 About 90% of our stump grinding falls between $250 and $750.